Avondale holding mural contest

 The deadline for entrants to the Avondale Point Mural competition, sponsored by West Ashley's Avondale Point Business District, is July 31.

-The winner of the competition will be announced Sept.
+The winner of the competition, conducted in association with the Business Services Division and Lowcountry Earth Force, will be announced Sept.
 2.

 Talking with God is Manna theme